‘Swing Time’, Part One, Chapter 2

 JUDY

-It’s on its way to midnight.
-And we might as well say good mornin’ to everyone before they get to sleep.
-Otherwise we’ll never say “Good mornin'” to them when its daybreak.
+And we’re on our way to midnight.
+So, we might as well say “Good Mornin'” to everyone before they go to sleep.
+Otherwise we’ll never say “Good mornin'” as soon as it’s daybreak.

 MICKEY

-Everybody cheers and claps as the lights go out, the music begins and the duet between Mickey and Judy commences.
-They sing the song ‘Good Mornin’ to everyone.*(Song #3) During their song, Nyssa and Billy watch.
+Everybody applauds and cheers, just as the lights go out.
+The music begins and the duet between Mickey and Judy commences, as they sing the song ‘Good Mornin’ to everyone.*(Song #3)

 NYSSA